Thraka/thraka.github.io/root/index.md

 ---
-title: Welcome to SadConsole
+title: Welcome to SadConsole, a console-style game framework
-description: Introduction to SadConsole v10. ms.date: 11/08/2023
+description: Introduction to SadConsole, a hardware accelerated game framework.
+SadConsole makes it easy to write console, terminal, and text-based games.
+SadConsole is written in C# and targets .NET 6 and .NET 7. ms.date: 11/08/2023
 _appTitle: ''
 _disableAffix: true